SwapdoodleRevival/migration-tool/README.md

 # Swapdoodle Migration Tool

-This utility will read your Swapdoodle extdata and assist you in migrating your save data.
+This utility will read your Swapdoodle extdata and assist you in migrating your notes for use with Pretendo Network.

 [Download it from the Releases page.](https://github.com/SwapdoodleRevival/migration-tool/releases/)